Survata/survata-android-demo-app/README.md

 ### Step 5

 Show survey in WebView.
 Should called after checkSurvey();
 It will return the survey events (COMPLETED, SKIPPED, CANCELED, CREDIT_EARNED, NETWORK_NOT_AVAILABLE, NO_SURVEY_AVAILABLE).
+NO_SURVEY_AVAILABLE happens when users are under 13, when they have reached the frequency cap for surveys a day, etc.

 ```java
      private void showSurvey() {